ServiceNowDevProgram/code-snippets/Background Scripts/Restart RITM Flow/readme.md

 ## Description

 Restart a Flow Designer flow by running restart-ritm-flow.js as a background or fix script.
 Use the ritmSysId variable to store the sys_id of the RITM for which you want the flow to be restarted.
+Output is logged to the sys_log table.

 ## Getting Started